josemarras/MakingSenseAutomationChallenge/README.md

 # Additional Notes
 - I created the test framework on the amount of time I had on the weekend.
-- I don't use chromedriver because with the bonigarcia dependency it is not necessary.
+- I don't downloaded and used chromedriver because with the bonigarcia dependency it is not necessary.
 - To run the test you have run the file suite.xml inside the path src/test/resources